UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Experiments

 \subsection{Empirical Analysis of Information Preservation in GeoFM Models for Location Representation}

-As discussed in Section~\ref{main:related_work} and~\ref{main:arch_training}, \textit{UrbanFusion} captures \textit{synergistic} and \textit{unique} information, unlike other methods that rely on contrastive losses.
-To validate this property empirically, we construct synthetic data with \textit{unique} random values per modality, location-specific values as \textit{redundant} information, and predicting the sum of the unique values as \textit{synergistic} information (see Appendix~\ref{app:synthetic_experiments} for details).
-As shown in Figure~\ref{fig:synthetic_results_main_r2}, contrastive-only methods fail to capture the full information spectrum. \textit{GeoCLIP} cannot recover \textit{synergistic} content due to its unimodal design. \textit{GAIR} shows some \textit{unique} feature recovery, likely due to convergence artifacts rather than objective design.
+\textit{UrbanFusion} captures \textit{synergistic} and \textit{unique} information, unlike contrastive-only methods.
+To validate this property, we construct synthetic data with random coordinates and two synthetic modalities.
+We assign to each modality two feature dimensions within the range $[0, 1]$, which uniquely identify the location.
+These dimensions form \textit{redundant} information shared across both modalities and coordinates (Appendix Figure~\ref{app:snythetic_data}).
+Designing feature dimensions that capture solely \textit{unique} (modality-specific) information is more challenging.
+Even randomly sampled noise per location can unintentionally assist geolocalization.
+To address this, we introduce a third feature dimension to each modality.
+During training, this dimension is batch-augmented: a single random value is sampled from the range $[0, 1]$ and assigned to all locations within the batch.
+During inference, this dimension contains independently sampled values per location.
+This ensures zero mutual information with geolocation, yielding a truly \textit{unique} signal.
+We then evaluate three downstream tasks on the synthetic data: Geolocalization (requires \textit{redundant} information), predicting the unique features (requires retaining \textit{unique} information), and predicting the sum of unique features (requires \textit{synergistic} information).
+As shown in Figure~\ref{fig:synthetic_results_main_r2}, contrastive-only methods fail to capture the full information spectrum. \textit{GeoCLIP} cannot recover \textit{synergistic} content due to its contrastive-learning design. \textit{GAIR} recovers limited \textit{unique} features, likely due to convergence artifacts.
 This is supported by average \textit{unique} signal contributions in the first encoder layer (Figure~\ref{fig:synthetic_results_main_weights}). \textit{UrbanFusion} reliably captures all mutual information components.
-Finally, our results are in line with real-world findings in \citet{dhakal2025rangeretrievalaugmentedneural}, that contrastive methods often neglect task-relevant unique signals.
+These findings align with real-world results showing that contrastive methods often neglect task-relevant unique signals \citep{dhakal2025rangeretrievalaugmentedneural}.
+See Appendix~\ref{app:synthetic_experiments} for details.